w3c/opentrack-cg/spec/model/examples/events.md

 ```

-## Hepthathlon at European Championships
+## Heptathlon at European Championships

 Example of Heptathlon [at the 2016 European Champioships](https://en.wikipedia.org/wiki/2016_European_Athletics_Championships_%E2%80%93_Women%27s_heptathlon) described by this model using pseudocode (it is not real JSON schema):